zuhao/zuhao.github.io/_posts/2013-07-27-how-to-draw-an-axis-using-plotrb.md

 ### title

-You can also provide the offset when setting the title for the axis.
+You can provide the offset when setting the title for the axis.

 ```ruby
 axis.title('some_title', 5)